18F Dartmouth Fellow Position at Close Concerns, Inc. - Applications due July 9, 2018

 Close Concerns is a healthcare information company focused on diabetes and obesity, dedicated to improving patient outcomes by educating researchers, business leaders, doctors, and patients about cutting-edge diabetes and obesity news and research.
 We publish a subscription news service, Closer Look, which provides up-to-the-minute analysis on events in the diabetes and obesity fields.
 Our subscribers include a wide range of large and small companies and nonprofit organizations in the diabetes and obesity arenas.
 We also advise leaders in these fields on a variety of strategic issues, ranging from new product introductions to primary market research with patients and healthcare providers.
 Close Concerns is well respected in the diabetes community and has an active advisory board of world-class endocrinologists, cardiologists, and primary care physicians.
-Our firm is led by Kelly Close (Amherst ’90, Harvard Business School ’95) and is staffed by four principals, four full-time associates, and a range of part-time contributors now in medical school, business school, PhD programs, and select post-doctoral positions.
+Our firm is led by Kelly Close (Amherst ’90, Harvard Business School ’95) and is staffed by one principals, three senior associates, and two associates, plus a range of part-time contributors now in medical school, business school, PhD programs, and select post-doctoral positions.

 The Dartmouth Fellow position entails a wide range of projects, tasks, and opportunities:

 - Analyzing, synthesizing, and summarizing data used in internal analysis projects for improving business operations

 - Opportunities for substantial responsibility stemming from the small size of the company

 - Researching, analyzing, writing, and editing reports for Closer Look based on attending and reporting on major research meetings when extra help at these meetings is needed

 - Participating in calls and interviews with world-renowned experts in diabetes and obesity

 - Significant opportunities to learn the cutting-edge medical science of diabetes and obesity

 - Broad and deep exposure to multiple facets of the healthcare industry, including drug development, drug regulation, public health, clinical care, and business